 So if everyone likes a given name and want to associate it to their address, how can it be possible?
 Who can get the name?
 The most powerful?
 Do they fight among them to pick it?

 No, this does not work that way.
 We have an international body which manages this address to name mapping.
 Since the organization has some overheads of maintaining the records, this comes at a cost.
-This ensure fair play and mostly it is about first come first serve.
+This ensures fair play and mostly it is about first come first serve.

 So, what are we looking at these sites?
 It could be any sort of information.
-The content could be regular text, media like images, musics or even videos.
+The content could be regular text, media like images, music or even videos.
 And this content could be either static or dynamic.